Yemen Chameleon Natural History

 Males have been recorded living up to 8 years however females rarely exceed 4 to 5 years, especially if they are breeding females.

 These lizards are almost entirely insectivorous however will sometimes eat a small amount of plant matter.

 Generally these lizards are solitary with strictly one male per tree, however ocassionally there will be territorial disputes between males who fight over ownership of specific trees.

 Females are sexually mature from 6 months and can lay anywhere from 20 to 80 eggs at a time, which they can do every 3 to 4 months.
 These eggs generally take between 150 and 190 days to hatch.

 All chameleons are protected from the threat of collection for the pet trade, and this species’ main threat now comes from birds of prey for which they make easy targets.

 This chameleon can change colour, but not to any colour it wants.
 It can only change its colours to various shades of yellow, brown, green, white and black, to allow it to blend to its surroundings to an extent.
 However its main use of this ability is in courtship and aggression displays, or as a by-product of stress.

 The Yemen Chameleon During Your Day Out in Kent

-The Yemen chameleon at Wingham Wildlife Park can be seen in our reptile house alongside a number of other reptiles including several snake, turtle, gecko and lizard species plus a variety of amphibians and invertebrates.
+The Yemen chameleon at Wingham Wildlife Park can be seen in our reptile house alongside a number of other reptiles such as reticulated pythons, a Chinese soft shell turtle, tokay geckos plus a variety of amphibians and invertebrates.